wp-insider/simple-membership/simple-membership/readme.txt

 - Regenerated the Translation POT file.
 - Language strings updated in various admin interfaces.
 - Removed the use of the FILTER_SANITIZE_STRING flag for PHP8.1 compatibility.
+- Minor enhancement - verify the custom field value is set in the IPN data.

 = 4.2.9 =
 - Added filter hooks to the Thank you page output message so it can be customized using custom code.